bentohset/battery-monitoring/server/docs/README.md

 # TODO

-- azure data pipeline
+- azure data pipeline test with sample module
-- setup remote access to remote server
+    - create new table in psql